nareshbhatia/react-testing-techniques/docs/snapshot-testing-vs-traditional-unit-testing.md

 # Snapshot testing vs. traditional unit testing

+> Note: This section refers to snapshot tests that take snapshots of markup, not
+> images.
+There are also image snapshot tests that pinpoint visual changes.
+> While markup snapshot tests are not encouraged, image snapshot tests are
+> encouraged to identify styling regressions.

 Use snapshot tests only for small components where the snapshots can be easily read by human beings and verified for correctness (usually 20-30 lines max).
 Here's an